apache/hadoop/dev-support/docs/precommit-architecture.md

 test-patch works effectively under several different phases:

-## Setup
+## Initialize

 This is where test-patch configures and validates the environment.
 Some things done in this phase:

 * Defaults
 * Parameter handling
-* Importing plugins and personalities
+* Importing plug-ins and personalities
 * Docker container launching
 * Re-exec support
 * Patch file downloading
 * git repository management (fresh pull, branch switching, etc)

-## Post-checkout
+## Precheck

 Checks done here are *fatal*.

 This acts as a verification of all of the setup parts and is the final place to short-cut the full test cycle.
 The most significant built-in check done here is verifying the patch file is a valid.

+## Patch File Tests

+Tests that only require the patch file are run.
+Note that the repository is still from the initial checkout!

-## Pre-apply
+## Compile Cycle (Branch)

+When compilation must be done, we follow these five steps:

+* The list of modules that require analysis is built.
+* A precompile step to set things up for the actual compile
+* The actual compile
+* A postcompile to do analysis on the output of that compile phase
+* A rebuild phase to run tests that require recompiles

-This is where the 'before' work is handled.
+The first time this is done is with the pristine checkout.
+This is called the "branch compile".
+For this pass, this is where the 'before' work is handled.
 Some things that typically get checked in this phase:

 * The first pass of files and modules that will get patched
 * Validation and information gathering of the source tree pre-patch
-* Author checks
-* Check for modified unit tests
+* javadoc, scaladoc, etc

+## Distribution Clean

+This step is to wipe the repository clean back to a pristine state such that the previous cycle will not impact the next cycle.

-## Patch is Applied
+## Patch Application

 The patch gets applied.
-Then a second pass to determine which modules and files have been changed in order to handle any modules that might have added or moved.

-## Post-apply
+## Compile Cycle (Patch)

-Now that the patch has been applied, many of the same checks performed in the Pre-apply step are done again to build an 'after' picture.
+Now that the patch has been applied the steps to compile we outlined in the compilation (branch) phase are repeated but with the patch applied.
+This is where a lot of 'after' checks are performed.

-## Post-install

-Some tests only work correctly when the repo is up-to-date.
-So mvn install is run to update the local repo and we enter this phase.
-Some example tests performed here:

-* javadoc
-* Findbugs
-* Maven eclipse integration still works

 ## Unit Tests